Parks05/Parks05a.github.io/Website.md

-# _The challenges of pressure in space exploration_
+# _The challenges of pressure in spacecraft design_
 ## Contents:
 ### - Abstract
 ### - Introduction
-### - How does pressure effect spacecraft and spacesuit design
+### - How does pressure effect spacecraft design
 ### - How can these be improved
 ### - Conclusion